ddm/simple-udp-stream/README.md

 ## Limitations

 IPv4 only for now.
-Open a GitHub issue if that is an issue for you.
-IPv6 support should be easy to add.
+Open a GitHub issue if you need IPv6 support.

 Message size is limited by the smallest MTU between source and destination: [see Node.js documentation](https://nodejs.org/api/dgram.html#dgram_socket_send_buf_offset_length_port_address_callback).